 Cost Sheet

-A Cost Sheet in real estate is a comprehensive document that entails a detailed breakdown of all costs associated with a construction or development project.
-It includes key expenses such as land costs, construction materials, labour charges, administrative fees, and other project-related expenditures.
+A cost sheet in real estate is a comprehensive document that entails a detailed breakdown of all costs associated with a construction or development project.
+It includes key expenses such as land costs, construction materials, labor charges, administrative fees, and other project-related expenditures.

 The cost sheet is essential for investors, developers, and homebuyers.
 It offers clear insights into the project's financial aspects, ensures transparency, helps in budget planning, and protects against unexpected or hidden costs.